OBI Program Director

 Elizabeth Langen, M.D. is a Maternal-Fetal Medicine specialist who did her training at Stanford University and has been at the University of Michigan since 20012.
 In addition to providing sub-specialist care, she regularly cares for women on Labor and Delivery.

-In addition to her role as Co-Director, Dr. Langen serves as the Michigan Medicine OB Champion.
+In addition to her role as Co-Director, Dr. Langen serves as the Michigan Medicine Clinical Lead.
 She started a Safe Birth Committee to examine Michigan Medicine's practices and implement new practices that can make birth safer for our patients.

 Michelle Moniz, M.D., MSc is a generalist obstetrician gynecologist and health services researcher.
 Dr. Moniz’s research focuses on opportunities to improve value in reproductive healthcare.
 She studies the research to practice gap in obstetrics and evaluates interventions to help implement evidence-based obstetric practices, with a goal of improving outcomes and lowering healthcare expenditures.
 Dr. Moniz completed her residency training at the Magee-Women’s Hospital at the University of Pittsburgh before moving to the University of Michigan in 2013 to complete the Robert Wood Johnson Foundation Clinical Scholars fellowship in health services research.